Salmon River Steelhead Fishing

 Roe / Spawn

-Roe is the most popular form of bait with salmon river steelhead anglers and it is effective for catching steelhead in the Salmon River at any time of the year.
-In addition, the natural flavor and scent of roe are likely to attract steelhead faster than other forms of artificial bait.
+Roe is the most popular form of bait with Salmon River steelhead anglers, and it is effective for catching steelhead in the Salmon River at any time of the year.
+In addition, roe’s natural flavor and scent are likely to attract steelhead faster than other forms of artificial bait.

 The steelheads also tend to hold on to roe longer because their teeth get stuck on the mesh with which it is wrapped.
 This gives even new anglers a better chance of hooking it up.